Weizza: Weizza in the historical tradition

 Aside from epigraphs, there are no local Indic or vernacular compositions that have been securely dated to pre-Pagan Burma.
 However, there are some later attributions of texts that were written during the first millennium.
-One such example is the Kappālaṅkāra (ကပ္ပါလင်္ကာရ), a vijjādhara ("weikza") text said to have been written by the bhikkhu Uttamasīri during the first century CE.
+One such example is the Kappālaṅkāra (ကပ္ပါလင်္ကာရ), a vijjādhara (weizza) text said to have been written by the bhikkhu Uttamasīri during the first century CE.
 The text survives in an 18th-century Pali-Burmese nissaya version (which attributes the text to Uttamasīri in its colophon) compiled by Taungdwin Sayadaw Ñaṇābhidhammālaṅkāra.

 In Myanmar, there are two classes of wizards; the sôns (စုန်း) and the weizza.
 The former are considered a bane to society, while the latter spend their days helping the common folk and undoing the curses brought upon by the sôns.
-The commonly known weizza known today first appeared during the Konbaung dynasty, when Bo Bo Aung, a monk in Sagaing, discovered manuscripts revealing the secrets of weizza.
-However, many recognized weizza today come from before the Konbaung dynasty.
-This was the last dynasty to rule Burma before colonial rule.
+The weizza commonly known today first appeared during the Konbaung dynasty, when Bo Bo Aung, a monk in Sagaing, discovered manuscripts revealing the secrets of weizza.
+However, many recognized weizza today come from beforehand, the Konbaung dynasty having been the last to rule Burma before its colonisation.
 Before weizza, there were the Zawgyi (ဇော်ဂျီ) and Yawgi (ယောဂီ).
 The Zawgyi were wizards who were written about in Burmese literature, while the Yawgi were Buddhist yogis who lead ascetic lives and wore brown robes.
 They followed eight to ten precepts of Buddhism, whereas most laymen follow five.